Lubricy/halloween2016/README.md

 5. type `start()` into console. press enter.

-6. fetch your popcorn and start watching!
+6. grab your popcorn and start watching.

+7. just type `stop()` into console and press enter if you are tired.